Muniswamy366/DesignPatternsRepo/src/dp/microservices/CAPTheorem.md

 ### 1. Consistency (C)

 Every read receives the most recent write (or an error).
+Any read from any node must return same data at same time.

     💡 Like in a traditional RDBMS — when you write something, any read from any node should immediately return the updated value.